 Weight: 225 lbs.

 Shamash has been venerated by humanity since the beginnings of written history.
-The son of Sin and Ningal, Shamash is a sixth generation Anunnaki, and one of the most important figures in that pantheon of gods.
+The son of Sin and Ningal, Shamash is a seventh generation Anunnaki, and one of the most important figures in that pantheon of gods.
 The god of the sun, it is Shamash who gives crops the energy with which they can flourish, and his daily trek over the world enabled mankind to advance beyond subsistence hunting and herding.

-Before they settled down, the Sumerians generally considered Shamash to be less than Sin in power and prestige, as their culture of migratory herders relied upon moonlight to ply their trade.
+Before they settled down, the Sumerians generally considered Shamash to be less than Sin in power and prestige, as their culture of migratory herding relied upon moonlight to ply their trade.
 However, as agriculture became more prevalent in the Fertile Crescent, Shamash quickly grew to equal Sin in influence, his life-giving heat and light enabling civilization's growth and development.

 Every day, after the darkness has been dispelled by the dawn, Shamash leaves his underground home and gets to work.
 Issuing forth from a large gate at the Mountain of the East at dawn, one guarded by monstrous Aqrabuamelu, Shamash rides across the skies.
 At sunset, he returns to the earth through a similarly secured gate in the Mountain of the West, at which time he attends to his other duties.